Article

 Visibility is a strategy.
 You have to be intentional about it.

 When I had a strong person I wanted to advance, I would look for every legitimate reason to get them in front of senior leadership.
 Not to showboat them.
 To give them at-bats.
 I'd bring them to a skip-level meeting and let them run part of the agenda.
-I'd have them present the team's quarterly results instead of presenting it myself.
+I'd have them present the team's quarterly results instead of presenting them myself.
 I'd send them to represent the team in a cross-functional working group and brief my own manager on what they were doing there.

 One thing I learned from five years conducting Bar Raiser interviews at Amazon: calibration happens in rooms full of senior people making judgments quickly.
 If your person is unknown to that room, they're at a disadvantage from the start.
 Visibility before the opportunity is how you fix that.